jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-11.md

-+++
-title=  "Sylla, Pompey, and Caesar" heading=  "Chapter 11 of The Spirit of the Laws Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-10" linkbtext=  "Chapter 10" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-12" linkftext=  "Chapter 12"
-+++
+---
+title: "Sylla, Pompey, and Caesar"
+heading: Chapter 11
+# date: 2022-04-13
+image: /covers/spirit.jpg
+description: "The aether drag has always been in the measurements done by physicists on light"
+author: Montesquieu
+icon: /icons/mont.png
+---

 I will not discuss the horrors of the wars between Marius and Sylla.
-Appian has collected all the dreadful particulars into this history=
+Appian has collected all the dreadful particulars into this history.

 Both chiefs were jealous, ambitious, barbarous, and furious.
 The new citizens, and the ancient, no longer considered each other as members of the same republic, but gave a loose to a series of hostilities, so peculiar in their nature, as to comprehend all the miseries of a civil and foreign war.